Skip to navigation Skip to main content Skip to footer

 Plus Dane is legally responsible for your safety when it comes to fixed electrical wiring in your home.
 By law, we are required to:

-• Have a suitably qualified and competent electrician complete all installation, maintenance and safety checks.
+• Have a suitably qualified and competent electrician complete all installations, maintenance and safety checks

 We do not have responsibility to maintain or carry out safety checks for any appliances you own or install yourself.
 You have a responsibility to allow our teams into your home to make any repairs and complete any safety checks.